 “I feel so lost, ” my depressed friend moaned as he slouched over his morning coffee.

-It’s true that our posture manifests all kinds things.
+Our posture indeed manifests all kinds of things.
 Outside, it determines the way we present to the world and how others feel about us.
 Inside, our posture affects how we feel physically and emotionally.

-We can clearly see that our posture is a reflection of our health when we take a look at some of the positive and negative effects.
-Historically, the focus of poor or proper posture has been on the mostly physical.
+We can clearly see that our posture reflects our health when we look at some of the positive and negative effects.
+Historically, the focus on poor or proper posture has been mostly physical.
 Good posture looks good, feels good and helps people move better.
 Poor posture…just the opposite.
 We now understand the emotional connections as well.

 - Contributes to good appearance

-- Prevents neck pain, back aches, headaches and general muscular pain
+- Prevent neck pain, backaches, headaches and general muscular pain

 - Prevents body wear and tear (arthritis) by keeping joints and bones aligned